thea1210/Sokobot/README.md

 # Description
 This repository showcases a SOKOBOT, an artificial intelligence algorithm for a bot that plays Sokoban.
 Sokoban is a classic Japanese puzzle game.
 It was created by Horiyuki Imabayashi and was first published by Thinking Rabbit in 1981.
 The name Sokoban (倉庫番) translates to “warehouse keeper”.
+It is a grid-based puzzle game where players organize crates in a warehouse.
-The game has been ported to numerous platforms, inspiring countless unofficial clones [Example](https://www.mathsisfun.com/games/sokoban.html).
-Sokoban is a grid-based puzzle game where players organize crates in a warehouse.
+The game has been ported to numerous platforms, inspiring countless unofficial clones For [Example](https://www.mathsisfun.com/games/sokoban.html).

 ## How to Run
 - Open terminal